Middle Wallop Airfield - History

 The Modern Day Army Air Corps

-Since World War Two the British Army has been involved in many small and large scale conflicts.
-These have included Malaya, Korea, Suez, Northern Ireland, The Falklands, The Gulf War, The Balkans and more recently Iraq & Afghanistan.
-Air power has been used extensively with helicopters very much in evidence.
+Since World War Two, the British Army has been involved in many small and large scale conflicts.
+These have included Malaya, Korea, Suez, Northern Ireland, The Falklands, The Gulf War, The Balkans and more recently, Iraq and Afghanistan.
+Airpower has been used extensively with helicopters very much in evidence.

-The modern day AAC has continued to evolve and today its headquarters is located at Middle Wallop.
-This also includes the AAC's Regimental Headquarters and the Corps functional support units.
+The modern-day AAC has continued to evolve, and today its headquarters is located at Middle Wallop.
+This also includes the AAC's Regimental Headquarters and the Corps operational support units.

-The modern day AAC has continued to evolve and today its headquarters is located at Middle Wallop.
-This also includes the AAC's Regimental Headquarters and the Corps functional support units.
+The modern-day AAC has continued to evolve, and today its headquarters is located at Middle Wallop.
+This also includes the AAC's Regimental Headquarters and the Corps operational support units.

 (All photos - Richard Hall)

-Middle Wallop is located near to Salisbury Plain Training Area (SPTA) and many of its helicopters can be seen out in the countryside conducting various exercises and training flights.
-Link to SPTA - please if you do go out on the Plain to watch the helicopters, ensure you follow all rules and do not hinder or obstruct the aircraft when they are training.
+Middle Wallop is located near Salisbury Plain Training Area (SPTA), and many of its helicopters can be seen out in the countryside conducting various exercises and training flights.
+Link to SPTA - please, if you do go out on the Plain to watch the helicopters, ensure you follow all rules and do not hinder or obstruct the aircraft when they are training.

 Training Ends

-On 16 March 2018 the final Wings Parade was held at Middle Wallop before AAC training moves to the Defence Helicopter Flying School at RAF Shawbury.
-The final pilots to qualify received their wings from Prince Harry and the occasion was marked by a flypast from the Historic Aircraft Flight Trust, an Apache and two Squirrels.
-On the ground a number of helicopters were also on display to show the types used by the AAC at Middle Wallop, over the years and decades.
+On 16 March 2018, the final Wings Parade was held at Middle Wallop before AAC training moves to the Defence Helicopter Flying School at RAF Shawbury.
+The last pilots to qualify received their wings from Prince Harry, and the occasion was marked by a flypast from the Historic Aircraft Flight Trust, an Apache and two Squirrels.
+On the ground, a number of helicopters were also on display to show the types used by the AAC at Middle Wallop over the years and decades.
 Click on images to enlarge.

 Army Historic Aircraft Flight

 Funding for AHAF came from the MoD, donations and income from airshow appearances.
-The Flight has been in a state of suspended animation recently due to funding being withdrawn by the MoD.
+The Flight has been in a state of suspended animation recently due to official funding being withdrawn.
 To ensure that the Flight remains viable and to reduce costs, five of the aircraft (Beaver, Auster, Alouette, Sioux and Scout) have been gifted to the Historic Aircraft Flight Trust (HAFT) and placed upon the civilian register.

 Funding for AHAF came from the MoD, donations and income from airshow appearances.
-The Flight has been in a state of suspended animation recently due to funding being withdrawn by the MoD.
+The Flight has been in a state of suspended animation recently due to official funding being withdrawn.
 To ensure that the Flight remains viable and to reduce costs, five of the aircraft (Beaver, Auster, Alouette, Sioux and Scout) have been gifted to the Historic Aircraft Flight Trust (HAFT) and placed upon the civilian register.

-The UK's airshows have missed seeing these historic aircrafts participation over the past the couple years, but the future now looks alot brighter.
-On 3 May 2015 Abingdon's Air & Country Show saw HAFT's Scout AH.1 XT626 arrive at the event to take up a place in the static display area.
-It is hoped this will be the first of many such appearances by the Flight's aircraft in the coming years, so that we can all hear and see these historic airframes in action.
+The UK's airshows have missed seeing these historic aircrafts participation over the past couple of years, but the future now looks a lot brighter.
+On 3 May 2015, Abingdon's Air and Country Show saw HAFT's Scout AH.1 XT626 arrive at the event to take up a place in the static display area.
+It is hoped this will be the first of many such appearances by the Flight's aircraft in the coming years so that we can all hear and see these historic airframes in action.

 |